 The ferry was carrying passengers from the town of Kimbe on New Britain Island to Lae, the second-largest city in Papua New Guinea.

 “Taking ferries is the most economic method of transport for people traveling between the islands and the mainland,” Rahman said last week.
 “What I understand from local media is that a lot of students and their parents were traveling to schools that recently reopened on the mainland.”

-It is likely the weather was a contributing factor in the ferry's sinking as there were high winds at the time in what is a notoriously dangerous area, authorities said.
+It is likely the weather was a contributing factor in the ferry’s sinking, Ruh said, as there were high winds at the time in what is a notoriously dangerous area.

 Most of the population is scattered in small settlements across the state’s many islands.

 CNN’s Kim Chakanetsa, Elizabeth Joseph, Karen Smith and Jethro Mullen contributed to this report.